Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Experimental Evaluation

 \subsection{Ablation Studies}

-We perform ablation tests to corroborate our method choices.
-We study the inference performances with and without the proposed fast denoising semantic (FDS) block and without the noisy maps during training.
-We fix the PSNR to $10$ and run the ablation on the Cityscapes dataset.
-Table \ref{tab:abl} shows the effectiveness of the proposed choices for the framework and the importance of both the noisy training and the FDS module in inference.
-Figure \ref{fig:abl1} allows for a visual inspection of the generated results without the proposed methods.
-While the semantic diffusion model alone (\ding{55} FDS \ding{55} Noisy Training) produces only noise, both FDS and the noisy training help to improve samples quality, up to the combination of the two methods leading to the best results.
+In this subsection, we perform ablation tests to corroborate our methodological choices.
+First, we study the inference performance with and without the proposed FDS block and without the noisy maps during training, fixing the PSNR value to $10$.
+Table~\ref{tab:abl} shows the effectiveness and the importance of both the proposed noisy training and the FDS module in the inference phase.
+Figure~\ref{fig:abl1} allows for a visual inspection of the generated results without the proposed methods.
+While the semantic diffusion model alone (\ding{55} FDS \ding{55} Noisy Training) produces only noise, using both FDS and noisy training effectively helps improve performance.

+Second, to further evaluate the effectiveness of the proposed fast denoising semantic (FDS) block, we compare it with a Swin UNet Transformer (SUNet) \cite{fan2022sunet} for image denoising.
+Our proposed method has several advantages over a denoising network.
+First, it has no trainable parameters and then it does not require retraining when the scenario changes.
+Second, it has very light computations, therefore it does not affect the number of FLOPs of the model or the memory for checkpoint storage, as instead required by a denoising network.
+Table~\ref{tab:fds_ablation} shows the results of the proposed FDS module against the SUNet denoising network.
+The table confirms our intuition and the denoising model adds a consistent number of FLOPs to the computations, as well as more storage memory for saving the checkpoints to obtain similar results, actually worse than the FDS module.